 In India, the real estate sector is the second-highest employment generator, after the agriculture sector.
 Real estate sector in India is expected to reach US$ 1 trillion in market size by 2030, up from US$ 200 billion in 2021.
 By 2025, it will contribute 13% to country’s GDP.
 Emergence of nuclear families, rapid urbanisation and rising household income are likely to remain the key drivers for growth in all spheres of real estate, including residential, commercial, and retail.
-Rapid urbanisation in the country is pushing the growth of real estate. >70-75% of India’s GDP will be contributed by urban areas by 2020.
+Rapid urbanisation in the country is pushing the growth of real estate.

-Private market investor, Blackstone, which has significantly invested in the Indian real estate sector (worth Rs.
-3.8 lakh crore (US$ 50 billion), is seeking to invest an additional Rs.
+Private market investor, Blackstone, which has significantly invested in the Indian real estate sector worth Rs.
+3.8 lakh crore (US$ 50 billion) is seeking to invest an additional Rs.
 1.7 lakh crore (US$ 22 billion) by 2030.

 According to Savills India, real estate demand for data centres is expected to increase by 15-18 million sq. ft. by 2025.